 Chronic headaches: Along with a sore jaw, persistent headaches can indicate jaw joint strain, such as caused by TMJ disorder or teeth grinding (bruxism).
 As mentioned above, the doctor can diagnose the cause of your discomfort and recommend the appropriate treatments if he discovers TMJ issues with bruxism.

 Missing teeth: Don’t delay treatment even if you lose a tooth.
-Over time tooth loss can lead to misalignment, problems eating and speaking clearly, and if you lose multiple teeth, you could even develop an older appearance due to facial collapse.
+Over time, tooth loss can lead to misalignment and problems eating and speaking clearly.
+If you lose multiple teeth, you could even develop an older appearance due to facial collapse.

 Damaged teeth: If you chip or break a tooth, always schedule a visit to our dentist office.
 A damaged tooth exposes the sensitive inner structure to harmful bacteria, increasing the risk of cavities and infection.